 The feeling of arriving in new locals is super exciting and glamorous.
 But what about getting there?
 Well, it is really half the fun.
 If you have ever travelled through flights, then you might know how it really feels.
 Aeroplane air, noise, airport lines, delayed connections and domestic flights, all these are quite stressful for people.
 So, just imaging how horrible it can be for pets?
 If there is a long international flight, then this can create more stress for them.
+The best thing is to take professional help for pet relocation to China or any other destination.

 Now, the main question is, can you bring puppies on a plane?
 Well, if you see the current situation and service offered by the airlines, it can be said that you can bring puppies with you on the plane.
 In fact, most of the airlines are now allowing their passengers to carry their pets, dogs, cats and more, that come under their rule books.